 PEARLS—Program to Encourage Active Rewarding Lives

-The Program to Encourage Active, Rewarding Lives (PEARLS) is a community-integrated program to treat older adults with disabilities who also have minor depression.
-PEARLS is available to ADS funded case management clients in King County.
+The Program to Encourage Active Rewarding Lives (PEARLS) is an evidenced-based treatment program for older adults with disabilities who also have minor depression, which is recognized by the Administration on Community Living as meeting the highest criteria.

 An article about PEARLS for Veterans—"Program to Encourage Active Rewarding Lives Helps Kent Veteran Succeed at Problem-Solving"—appears in the November 2012 issue of AgeWise King County (also available in PDF).

 For the PEARLS for Veterans brochure, click on each of the images at right.